neurodynamic/react_rails_webpack/README.md

     $ rails g react_rails_webpack:create_example_page

-Then run the rails server and go to the [/greeting](localhost:3000/greeting) page to see everything in action.
+Then run the rails server and go to [the greeting page](localhost:3000/greeting) to see everything in action.

 ## Creating and using your own components